 Staff Note: The portion of AB 1590 relating to the annual committee fee is a priority Commission proposal and was included in this bill at the request of FPPC staff.
 Staff recommends that the Commission adopt a "support" position.
-The Commission's Law and Policy Committee voted to recommend that the Commission adopt a "support" position.

 Remaining FPPC proposals that do not have authors: